What is mumps?

 Mumps is diagnosed by a number of signs and physical symptoms.
 The most visible symptom is the swelling of the salivary glands near the ear.
 Other diagnosis includes the body fluid sample tests, including the blood and the saliva to check the presence of the viral infection.

-Symptoms: The most common symptoms of mumps disease are:
+Symptoms of mumps usually appear within two to three weeks of exposure to the virus.
+The most common symptoms of mumps disease are:

-- Muscle aches.
+- Muscle and joint aches.

 - Tiredness, and low-grade fever.

-- Painful swallowing and chewing.
+- Pain while swallowing and chewing.

 - Mild pain near the abdominal region.

-There is no actual cure for this contagious disease other than supportive treatment.
-Antibiotics are not effective since mumps is a viral infectious disease.
-The usual treatment for mumps includes
+There is no actual cure or treatment availablefor this contagious disease other than supportive treatment.
+Antibiotics are not effective since mumps is a viral infectious disease.Usually, the general treatment for Mumps lasts between 8-10 days.
+The usual treatment for mumps includes: